Fujii System: The Fujii System against Anaguma

 What has turned currently into the prevailing variation in the Fujii system is a so-called new version that came to be as a result of the investigation against Static Rook Anaguma strategies.
 It is become a strategy that combines both a quick vertical attack before the Static Rook Anaguma castle can be completed, relying on the bishop's diagonal as its key point, and counter-measures against static rook quick attacks.

 In Black's (sente) case, a quick attack is started on the king by pushing on the pawn on the 1st file, as if it were a sitting king.
 If White's lance moves to 12 and the king manages to enter the hole in Anaguma, Black will then attack with N-25, and then P-45 and by opening the bishop's diagonal.
 If White (gote) goes instead for an early fight, Black will switch to K-48, and then K-39 and then to a Mino castle.
 Although it is often thought that the distinctive initial movements are easy to imitate, it is unusually difficult even for professionals to play them thoroughly, hence the popular saying "No one but Fujii can play the Fujii system."

-The Fujii System and the Millenium Castle
+The Fujii System and the Millennium Castle

 Because the Fujii system made it difficult for the static rook player to build Anaguma, many counter-measures were developed.
-One of them, appearing around the year 2000, is the Millenium castle.
+One of them, appearing around the year 2000, is the Millennium castle.
 It is characterized by the fact that even though weaker in solidness compared to Anaguma, (white's) king being castled in 21 means not receiving direct attacks on the bishop's diagonal.